-Five Communication Challenges and Solutions for Healthcare Team Coordination Workflows
+Five Communication Challenges and Solutions for Hospital Team Coordination Workflows

 Inefficient care coordination is one of the biggest complaints reported by both healthcare providers and patients.
 Finding solutions to this problem starts with identifying where the status quo is falling short.
 In this post, we dig into complex clinical workflows and the key reasons why they generate stress, slowdowns, and patient dissatisfaction.
 Then we look at how healthcare team communication technology can help.